sowcow/blog/content/posts/collective-lies.md

 It didn't look that the writers are entirely dumb but that they are a bit psychotic and very ideological and partisan.
 And they produce propaganda for their audience.

-The problem with ideologies is that they are there for ruled to beleive in.
+The problem with ideologies is that they are there for the ruled to beleive in.
-And they are not in any way for informed decision making by public.
+And they are not in any way for informed decision making by the free people.

-So they assume that public is low-IQ and it has to be kept that way.
+The assumption behind any ideology than uses propaganda (lies, abuse of logic/emotions/attention flaws) is that the public is low-IQ and it can be used that way.

+So it has to be kept that way.

 I thought that ideologies are so 20th century.
 But then also the data shows that IQ decreaces in some key countries.